Loading...

-2021-Nov-26 Care at Home
+Care at Home

 Take a look around and you will find that many of your family members, friends or even acquaintances might be caring for an aging parent or grandparent in their home.
 And if they aren’t doing so right now,

-they expect to become primary caregivers at some point of time in life.
+They expect to become primary caregivers at some point of time in life.
 Sometimes caregiving could entail a few weeks of work as your parent or other senior family member recovers from an illness or accident.
 But more often than not, caregiving becomes a prolonged situation.

 For those who spend their time balancing caregiving with a job or their family, every day can be overwhelming.
 This is especially true if a senior’s caregiving needs increase further as they age.
 Caregiver stress and burnout is real, and it needs to be dealt with as you would any other health crisis.
+It is essential to manage chronic stress in caregivers with proper support and timely intervention.

 It is important to recognise warning signs or symptoms of caregiver stress.
 For instance, if you see yourself crying easily or becoming too emotional, or if you experience frequent headaches, you could be dealing with chronic stress.
 Your sleep cycle may also get affected, resulting in frequent mood swings.
 You may lose appetite, or resort to stress eating.
 You could be distancing yourself from social situations and your loved ones.
 If you witness one or more of these symptoms, it is vital to take them seriously.